pepperjackdev/PepperJackDev/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on some strange projects.
 - 🌱 I’m currently learning Java.
 - 📫 How to reach me... never.
-Seriosly, don't try to reach me.
+Seriously, don't try to reach me.
 - 😄 Pronouns: He / Him